jonathanrmarsh4/Flo/replit.md

 - **Saved Meals Feature:** Users can save frequently eaten meals from Today's Meals card (star button) and quickly log them again via SavedMealsCard.
 Stored in `saved_meals` table with items and nutrition totals.
 - **ML Notification Safeguards:** Anomaly detection and insights generation require: (a) premium/admin user status, (b) 14+ days of established baseline data with 42+ minimum data points.
 Prevents notification flooding for new users.
 - **Mobile Logout Device Token Deactivation:** POST `/api/mobile/auth/logout` endpoint deactivates all device tokens for the user, stopping push notifications after logout.
 The iOS client now calls this endpoint before clearing local authentication state.
+- **Account Deletion Feature:** Users can delete their account as a final step after deleting their data.
+The DELETE `/api/user/account` endpoint performs self-deletion, and the DeleteDataConfirmation modal offers account deletion as an optional follow-up step.

 ## External Dependencies